12/05/2023 22:58

 QUICK TIP:

 Do you want to focus more on your daily operations?
 It is convenient and practical to be part of a Consortium/Third-Party Administrators (C/TPAs) like Labworks USA to manage all, or part, of an employer's DOT drug and alcohol testing program and other DOT or FMCSA compliance needs.
 THIS WILL YOU A LOT OF TIME AND RESOURCES that you can redirect on any unprecedented additional expenses.
 We perform tasks as agreed to by the employer to assist in implementing the drug and alcohol testing program and to help keep the employer compliant with the DOT/FMCSA Drug and Alcohol Testing rules and regulations.
-We as a DOT Consortium can help you.

 There are typically three instances in which a post-accident drug and alcohol test must be carried out.
 The alcohol test should be performed within two hours of the accident, while the duty drug testing should be conducted within 32 hours of the incident or accident drug testing time.